 In this case, you can hire commercial equipment to achieve thorough drying in a short time.

 Remove Materials Affected by Mold

-If the fungi are located in certain rooms, seal all open spaces including doors, window and vents to avoid spreading spores to other rooms.
+If the fungi are located in certain rooms, seal all open spaces, including doors, windows, and vents, to avoid spreading spores to other rooms.
 You can use plastic sheets and tapes.

-Mold and mildew are fungus which can be effectively removed using the best mold removers – fungicides or commercial-grade disinfectants.
+Mold and mildew are fungi that can be effectively removed using the best mold removers – fungicides or commercial-grade disinfectants.

 Fungicides work by killing and inhibiting fungal growth and reproduction of spores.
+Does salt kill fleas?.
 You can get fungicides from your local store or online.

 Using a sprayer treat all the affected areas with the fungicide.
 Scrub the surfaces with a stiff brush to remove embedded mold or mildew.